-Witham Town Council and the Royal British Legion are working together to devise a programme of local events to commemorate the Centenary of the First World War between 2012-2018.
+Witham Town Council and the Royal British Legion worked together to devise a programme of local events to commemorate the Centenary of the First World War between 2012-2018.

 WW1 Centenary Commemorations

-Friday, 1st July 2016 marks the centenary of the beginning of the Battle of the Somme which was one of the worst days in the history of the British Army.
+Friday, 1st July 2016 marked the centenary of the beginning of the Battle of the Somme which was one of the worst days in the history of the British Army.
 Nearly 58 000 men, many of whom were inexperienced volunteers, were declared missing, killed in action, wounded or taken prisoner.

 To mark this auspicious occasion, as part of its ongoing WW1 centenary commemorative programme, the Town Council and Royal British Legion held a parade through the town centre to the Town Park where a Drumhead Service was staged.

 Holding a Drumhead Service is a tradition going back for centuries, whereby soldiers in the field, with no chapel or church nearby on a Sunday, would lay or stack their drums neatly, consecrate them by laying their standards on them and use them as a temporary altar.
 The colours, having been blessed by a priest on their award to the regiment, are holy relics, and therefore carry the same religious weight as an altar.
 Drumhead Services are still held as a salute to those who fought on battlefields around the world and made the ultimate sacrifice